 In this parable, Jesus is showing us how to abide in Him and bear fruit.
 He warns us of three things that will cause us to not abide in Him, and one that will.
 The first seed falls along the road, and the devil snatches it up.
 The second seed falls on the rocky ground and withers because it has no depth of root.
 The third seed falls in the weeds and is choked out.
 But the fourth seed falls on the good soil, and bears fruit.
 Abiding in Christ is being good soil.

 First we see that there is an enemy who will oppose us even getting planted in Christ.
 Satan will steal the word of God from our hearts and minds the minute we hear it if we let him.
 The first thing we must do to abide in Christ is to resist the devil.
 We are told that if we do this, he will flee (James 4:7).
+Often satan uses the sin in our lives to keep us from being born again.
+We want to continue in the sinful lifestyle we have been living apart from Christ and we say no to the gospel message.
 We must let the word be planted in our lives, just as the seed must be planted in soil, in order to germinate and become a plant.
 Without being planted, the seed remains a seed and never becomes a fruit bearing plant.
 This is a picture of us being born again.
 We must hear the gospel message and believe it in order to start abiding in Christ.
-This is the first step.

 The seed on the rocky ground warns us that if we do not develop some depth to our faith, it will not stand.
 Once we are believers, we have to learn about God, learn Jesus’ words, and build our life on them (Matthew 7:24-27).
 It is the word of God that prunes us, removing the things from our life that would keep us from being fruitful.
 The disciples had Jesus speaking words directly to them, and this is what He refers to in John 15:3.
 Today we have the Holy Spirit speaking to us through God’s word, the Bible.
 It is critical that we put God’s word into our heart and minds and let the Spirit prune our lives.
 By doing this, we develop deep roots and we will be able to bear fruit.